List of The Osbournes episodes: 28 Days Later

 Kelly struggles to adjust to life in rehab, and frequently calls home requesting various personal belongings.
 She wants to leave, but Jack urges her to tough it out.
 Jack celebrates both his birthday and a year of sobriety.
 Kelly arrives home and becomes frustrated by the curfew and other rules she must follow.
 She clashes with her mother often, and accuses Sharon of messing with her head when she expresses her concerns.

 Charity Case

 Sharon and Kelly plan a trip to Kenya on behalf of a charity organization.
 Ozzy doesn't want them to go, as he fears they will be kidnapped or contract malaria.
 Sharon also has second thoughts after hearing more details about the trip.

-The family receives a visit from Sir Elton John, who gives Ozzy an expensive necklace that leaves him feeling a bit embarrassed; and goes on a shopping spree with Sharon, Jack and Kelly.
+The family receives a visit from Elton John, who gives Ozzy an expensive necklace that leaves him feeling a bit embarrassed; and goes on a shopping spree with Sharon, Jack and Kelly.
 Ozzy, Sharon and Kelly later attend an event in honor of Covenant House, where Sharon receives an award and Kelly bids on a puppy.